jerhow/jerhow/README.md

 - Hi, I’m Jerry 👋
 - I’m interested in experimental art and music, code, cryptocurrencies, interesting projects and authentic people 👀
-- I’m currently learning 6502/6507 assembly language for the Atari 2600 🌱
-- I enjoy Ruby, Go, Clojure and PHP.
+- I enjoy C#, Ruby, Go, Clojure, PHP, and ASM on retro hardware (specifically 6502 and Z80).
 I still like relational databases.

 <!---
 - 💞️ I’m looking to collaborate on ...